 - We are open from 1pm to 4pm on each of these days.
 Admission is free and there is free parking on site.
 If you are arriving by bicycle, there is parking available, so please remember to bring your locks.
 Dogs on leads are welcome within our Compound, but cannot go on the Dragline.
 Please help to keep our area tidy by cleaning up after your pet, if necessary.
 Doggy bags are available free at the Substation.
 For directions to our site, and a map of the area, please see our “Find Us” page.

-Our second Open Day of the year took place on Saturday 16th June.
-A report of this event will appear here shortly.
+Our final Open Days of the year took place on Saturday & Sunday, the 15th & 16th of September.
+A report of these Open Days will appear here shortly.

 Our first Open Day of 2018 took place on Saturday, 7th April.

 We had fine weather for our first Open Day of the year.

 Almost 200 visitors attended and enjoyed exploring the Dragline inside and outside.
 The Giant Bucket was a favourite spot for group photos.
 In the Substation, visitors could watch working models in action, which helped them to understand exactly how Draglines walked and worked.
 To take the memory home, many people purchased DVDs of historic footage of Draglines at work.
 Souvenir Mugs featuring “Oddball” were also very popular.